bowhan/piPipes/README.md

 ###*install*: to install genome assembly
 Due to the limitation on the size of file by github, piper doesn't ship with the genome sequences and annotation.
-Alternatively, we provide this scrips to download genome assemly files from iGenome project of illumina.
-Please make sure internet is available during this process.  **piper** provide an option to separate downloading from other process, in case the machine/node with internet access is not appropriate for building index and other works.
+Alternatively, we provide scrips to download genome assemly files from iGenome project of illumina.
+Please make sure internet is available during this process.  **piper** provides an option to separate downloading from other processes, in case the machine/node with internet access is not appropriate for building index and other works.
 Except for the genome, this pipeline will also install unavailable R packages under the pipeline directory.
 The downloading and installation can be separated using -D option, in case the head node is not supposed to be used for heavy computational work, like building indexes.